kobotoolbox/kpi/kpi/docs/api/v2/openrosa/form_list.md

 ### Implements part of the OpenRosa Form List API.

-This route returns the XML blank form file used by Enketo to preview the form.
+This endpoint returns the blank XML form used by Enketo to render the form interface.